 Local connections are great.
 But international ties make the dream work.
 Thus, Bavaria’s New Material initiative does not only incorporate the whole of Bavaria – but enjoys strong relationships with global partners.
 This makes it particularly easy for international players to bring their projects to Bavaria.
 And to suitable local partners.
 That’s the reason why not just major players such as Airbus and Liebherr that are working on their innovations here in Bavaria, but also global companies like Samsung, AMD and Texas Instruments found their ways here, too.

-Find out what cross-industry innovation is happening in Bavaria - from artificial intelligence and mobility to aerospace and life sciences:
+Find out what cross-industry innovations are happening in Bavaria - from artificial intelligence and mobility to aerospace and life sciences: